Qajartalik: Site

 The site is located 50 metres from the shoreline and is 15 metres above sea level.
-The site is roughly 130 metres long, roughly forming the shape of a trough, and contains several formations of soapstone in which the petroglyphs were carved.
+The site is approximately 130 metres long, roughly forming the shape of a trough, and contains several formations of soapstone in which the petroglyphs were carved.
 In addition to being used for carving petroglyphs, the site was also used by the Dorset as a quarry for the creation of items such as qulliq oil lamps and containers.
 Later, the Thule and Inuit also used the site as a quarry for the creation of items such as oil lamps and cooking pots, as well as for a source of raw materials for sculptures.
 Over 150 soapstone extraction zones have been identified at the site.
 Although the Thule and Inuit also used the site as a quarry, only the Dorset carved petroglyphs there.
 As the site has not been scientifically dated, it is not entirely clear when the petroglyphs were created or when the site was first quarried.

 Most of the petroglyphs depict human faces, but some represent animal faces.
 Additionally, some of the petroglyph faces appear to have both human and animal features.
 Some surfaces at the site only have a single engraving, while many others have groups of ten or more faces, not necessarily having a consistent orientation relative to one another.
 The faces range in size from 2-3 centimetres to more than 70 centimetres.
-The smaller engraving were made by incision with sharp-edge tools, and the larger engraving were made by pecking and grooving using hammerstones.
+The smaller engravings were made by incision with sharp-edge tools, and the larger engraving were made by pecking and grooving using hammerstones.

-Known for decades to the local Inuit population, the site was first documented by anthropologist Bernard Saladin D’Anglure in the 1960s, who learned of the site from Inuit hunters who would camp at Qikertaaluk Island.
+Known for decades to the local Inuit population, the site was first documented by anthropologist Bernard Saladin d'Anglure in the 1960s, who learned of the site from Inuit hunters who would camp at Qikertaaluk Island.
 He initially identified 95 carvings at the site.
 Through casts he made of some of the carvings, he was able to identify them as being Dorset in origin.
 The site was visited and studied sporadically by archaeologists in the following years.
 In 1996, Avataq Cultural Institute did an extensive inventory of the site.